osouthgate/slash-commands/slash-commands/finalize-plan.md

 - <path3>
 Follow-up
 - <optional next steps or “None”>
+Plan
+- docs/tasks/finished/<XX>-DONE-<name>.md
 ```

 Guidelines:
-- Keep it brief (story-ticket style).
-- Use absolute or repo-relative paths.
+- Keep the summary minimal (token-friendly).
+Use repo-relative paths.
 - If tests/builds weren’t run, state why.
-- If anything was intentionally left unchanged, call it out in Summary or Follow-up.
+- If anything intentionally left unchanged, note it in Summary or Follow-up.
+- Always ensure the two files cross-reference each other.